Nanolx/bashstyle-ng/README.md

 </div>

-The following is summary of possibilities, see the documentation for more.
+The following is a shortened summary of possibilities, see the documentation for more.

 ### Prompt Customization <a href="#Prompt-Customization" class="copiable-link">¶</a>